apache/asterixdb/asterix-doc/src/site/markdown/AsterixQueryLanguageReference.md

 # The Asterix Query Language, Version 1.0
 ## 1. Introduction

-This document is intended to serve as a reference-style guide to the full syntax and semantics of the Asterix Query Language (AQL), the language for talking to AsterixDB.
+This document is intended as a reference guide to the full syntax and semantics of the Asterix Query Language (AQL), the language for talking to AsterixDB.
 This guide covers both the data manipulation language (DML) aspects of AQL, including its support for queries and data modification, as well as its data definition language